akshitsinha/sema/README.md

 **⚠️ EXPERIMENTAL PROJECT - ACTIVE DEVELOPMENT**

 This project is in early development.
-A lot of things don't work as expected, most notably improving the accuracy and performance of semantic analysis will take time.
+Many features are incomplete, and accuracy and performance of semantic analysis require significant improvement.

+**Note:** A more functional proof-of-concept implementation is available in Python at [sema-py](https://github.com/akshitsinha/sema-py).
+The Python version benefits from better GPU acceleration support for model inference, whereas this Rust implementation is currently limited by available ML runtime libraries.

 ## The Problem